-- 11. The Council can borrow under the Prudential Code as long as it is affordable and can be repaid over the life of the asset.
-The proposed scheme is predicated on £285,000 of prudential borrowing repaid over 50 years at an annual interest cost of £14,000. - 12.
+- 12. The Council can borrow under the Prudential Code as long as it is affordable and can be repaid over the life of the asset.
+The proposed scheme is predicated on £289,000 of prudential borrowing repaid over 50 years at an annual interest cost of £15,000. - 13.
 Appendix 2 demonstrates a positive contribution to the HRA from year 1 to year 9.
-Year 10 shows a small deficit as a result of the inclusion of additional annual budget for major repairs.
+Years 10 to year 15 show a small deficit as a result of the inclusion of additional annual budget for major repairs.
 The forecast cashflow resumes net positive cash inflows from year 16 onwards.
 The loan is repaid at year 50.
 This is after provision has been made for both capital and interest repayments as well as management, maintenance and major repair costs, and an adjustment to the rental income to cover void costs.
 Any potential capital growth has been ignored for the purposes of this modelling.
 The financial modelling assumes the use of flexible short-term funding (at an interest rate of 5.5%) during the construction period before entering into a long-term arrangement (at an interest rate of 5.5%).